The booming business of Sneakers and why customers find investing in them better than gold

 Kanye, who’s designed sneakers with Louis Vuitton and had a successful run with Nike, but finally chose competitor Adidas to have his full-fledged sneaker line.
 Adidas gave him much more creative control.
 His Yeezy collection has been the most wanted since it has been released.
 The resale price of Air Yeezy 2 Solar Red is $4002, which was originally $250.
 The return on investment on this particular shoe is around 1501%.

 Other than reselling sneakers, people like The Shoe Surgeon are re-inventing the classic sneaker.
 The Surgeon studio was Founded by Dominic “The Shoe Surgeon” Ciambrone.
-Built to inspire creativity, further the industry and push the unique and timeless craft of custom shoemaking and design.
+Built to inspire creativity, further the Digital Marketing in Fashion Industry and push the unique and timeless craft of custom shoemaking and design.
 Dominic reinvents sneakers using exotic leathers, knits, gold foils, etc to make a one of a kind shoe for his clients depending on their demands.
 His clients include A- list celebrities like Justin Beiber and DJ Khaled.
 His shoes can cost somewhere around $3000 – $7000 depending on the design.
 Since his shoes are one of a kind, the resale value is unimaginable.

 As we’ve seen, the resale market has gone from a niche, sneaker collectors, enthusiasts-only space to a multi-billion dollar market and with so many marketplaces available to list products, the sneaker-craze is here to stay.